For students

 30th October 2018

-When applying for Medicine, interviews can seem like a pretty intimidating process.
-Making sure you are well-prepared beforehand can put you at ease.
-This guide will give you an overview of the three main types of Medicine interviews, along with some helpful tips on how to prepare and how to impress on the day itself...
+When applying for medicine, interviews can seem like a pretty intimidating process.
+Making sure you're well-prepared beforehand can put you at ease.
+This guide will give you an overview of the three main types of medicine interviews, along with some helpful tips on how to prepare and how to impress on the day itself...
 Read more >

 An Oxford University interview experience